waleks647/SMG/README.md

 ## Plans
 There are plans to add more generators on the future (once I figure out how to do it)<br>
-Namely a generator for Dirt, Water, Lava and Obsidian
+Namely generators for Dirt, Water, Lava, obsidian and dusts